How prepared are you to cope with a road accident?

 A little foresight can make all the difference

 Hindsight, as we all know only too well, is a wonderful thing.
-But foresight is even more so.
+But foresight is even better.
 Hopefully, you’ll never have to put your road accident kit to any use, but you’ll be immeasurably relieved to have all of those useful bits and pieces to hand if you ever find yourself in that position.

 Putting together your road accident kit